Claudia Razzi

-Claudia Razzi (born March 30, 1962) is an Italian voice actress.
+Claudia Razzi (born 30 March 1962) is an Italian voice actress.

 Biography

-Razzi often contributes to voicing characters in cartoons, anime, movies, and more content.
-She is well known for providing the voice of Francine Smith in the Italian-language version of the animated series American Dad!
-She also voices Vicky in the Italian-language version of the Nickelodeon animated series The Fairly OddParents and Cleo in the Italian dub of Heathcliff and the Catillac Cats.
+Razzi is well known for voicing Marion in the Winx Club films and for providing the Italian voice of Francine Smith in the Italian-language version of the animated series American Dad!.
+She also dubs Vicky in the Italian-language version of the Nickelodeon animated series The Fairly OddParents and Cleo in the Italian dub of Heathcliff and the Catillac Cats.
+In 2016 she appeared in the documentary film Being George Clooney.

 She works at C.D.
 Cine Dubbing, Pumaisdue, Dubbing Brothers, and other dubbing studios in Italy.